DerrangedGadgeteer/AbberantGothic/Levels/Intro/TheaterCultChecklist.md

 The Office has a desk and file cabinets.
 There's evidence: Documents on the desk, and occult stuff in the cabinets.
 On the desk, there's also a padlock key.

 The hostage room has 3-6 NPC's flagged as friendly, but that can't move.
 They have chain textures surrounding them, which are locked with the padlock key.
 Hostages have lines of dialog providing clues to the location of the padlock key, and a warning about the room with the horrors.
+The linedefs with the chain midtexture are locked by the padlock key, lower into the floor on action, and free the hostage NPC's to move.
+Their movement target is changed to the gate in front of the level, and they despawn if they reach it.
+They're then counted as rescued.

 The Horror room is a monster closet with two worms (Pattern: Freedoom Demon) and a shoggoth (Pattern: Freedoom Battle Slug) Counts towards evidence.